-isiZulu - communication and grammar
+isiZulu - communication, grammar, reading and writing

-The acquisition of more advanced communication skills in further social situations.
-More extensive vocabulary and more advanced language structures are acquired and used.
-Further awareness of the nature and function of language structures.
-Writing and spelling rules.
-Dictionaries and dictionary use.
-Reading and comprehension of basic texts
+The further acquisition of advanced communication skills in further social, occupational and educational situations.
+More extensive vocabulary and advanced language structures are acquired and used.
+Heightened awareness of the nature and function of language structures.
+Continuation of the writing of coherent, idiomatic and grammatically correct texts in order to impart ideas and information for a range of communicative purposes.
+An introduction to isiZulu speech sounds/phonetics.
+Reading and comprehension of texts which contain more extensive vocabularies and a larger variation of language structures.
+Reading of further literary works.